DomBom16/zenif/docs/modules/schema.md

 When validation fails, the `validate` method returns a tuple `(is_valid, errors, coerced_data)`:

-- `is_valid`: A boolean indicating whether the validation passed.
+- **`is_valid`**: A boolean indicating whether the validation passed.
-- `errors`: A dictionary containing detailed error messages for each invalid field.
+- **`errors`**: A dictionary containing detailed error messages for each invalid field.
+Errors are now returned as tuples in the form `(ErrorClass, message)`, ensuring that you can programmatically distinguish between different types of validation errors.
-- `coerced_data`: A dictionary containing the validated and coerced data.
+- **`coerced_data`**: A dictionary containing the validated and coerced data.

+For example, if a field fails a length check, the error might look like `('LengthError', 'Minimum length is 3')`.

 ## Coercion